Towards Global Optimality in Cooperative MARL with the Transformation And Distillation Framework: Related Work

+\paragraph{Multi-Agent Policy Gradient algorithms (MA-PG).} Many CTDE-based algorithms are proposed to enable decentralized execution in cooperative MARL.
 Among them, policy-based algorithms try to optimize the policy by maximizing its value.
-Typically, the joint policy is factorized as a direct product of decentralized policies, and is end-to-end updated by the policy gradient \citep{Foerster2018CounterfactualMP, Wang2021DOPOM, lowe2017multi, yu2021surprising}.
+Typically, the joint policy is factorized as a direct product of decentralized policies, and is end-to-end updated by the policy gradient \citep{Foerster2018CounterfactualMP,Wang2021DOPOM,lowe2017multi,yu2021surprising}.
 Further, there are also algorithms using a heterogeneous way to update the decentralized policies \citep{kuba2021trust,hetero2kuba}, which alleviates the non-stationarity in policy updates.

-While value-based algorithms try to optimize the Bellman error of the joint value function, which is usually decomposed into a function of local Q-functions.
+\paragraph{Value-Decomposition algorithms (VD) and IGM.} Value-based algorithms try to optimize the Bellman error of the joint value function, which is usually decomposed into a function of local Q-functions.
 To enable TD-learning, it is crucial to follow the IGM principle \citep{Son2019QTRANLT}.
 Various works \citep{Sunehag2018ValueDecompositionNF,Rashid2018QMIXMV} are made to satisfy the IGM principle by giving up part of the completeness of the Q-function class.
 Since an incomplete Q-function class would constitute inherent Bellman error \citep{Munos2008FiniteTimeBF} and harm the performance, \citet{Son2019QTRANLT,WQMIX} use soft regularizers to approximate the IGM constraint, and \citet{Wang2021QPLEXDD} is the first work using a duplex dueling structure to make the IGM constraint and the completeness constraint both satisfied.

-There are numerous theoretical works that analyze the optimality of popular single-agent algorithms taking the optimization method into consideration \citep{Konda1999ActorCriticA,Off-PAC,singletimescaleActorCritic}.
+\paragraph{Theoretical understandings on single-agent and multi-agent RL algorithms.} There are numerous theoretical works that analyze the optimality of popular single-agent algorithms taking the optimization method into consideration \citep{Konda1999ActorCriticA,Off-PAC,singletimescaleActorCritic}.
 However, in MARL, most of the analysis considers the optimizer as a black box and assumes it can perfectly solve the corresponding optimization problem \citep{Wang2021QPLEXDD,wang2021towards}.
 TAD is the first work that theoretically analyzes the suboptimality of two large classes of MARL algorithms when using gradient descent as the optimizer.
 And TAD-PPO is the first MARL algorithm with decentralized execution that not only achieves remarkable performance but also has a theoretical guarantee on its optimality when gradient descent is used.